linamanoj11/energy_star_database/README.md

 database](https://www.energystar.gov/productfinder/advanced).

 ##Commands

 ###Get:

  Given a product category, brand name, and model name, fetch the product info from the EnergyStar database and display its features to the user.
+If the model name and brand name are not enough to specify a unique product than the output will give you the first one and notify you.

 To run the get command line.
 Please run the following line from the directory that holds this "energy_star_database" repo.

 ```